CT-Data-Haven/recordjournal/analysis/trust.md

 ![](trust_files/figure-gfm/age_trust-1.png)<!-- -->

-Latinos trust social media news at about twice the rate of non-Latinos.
+Latinos trust social media news at more than twice the rate of non-Latinos.
 Again local news tops the list, but Latinos also trust national news sources (Telemundo, etc.) at a higher rate than non-Latinos.
 Again, like social media among older people, I wonder if it’s that non-Latinos tend to prefer local news.

 ![](trust_files/figure-gfm/latino_trust-1.png)<!-- -->